mdeme-git/FullWebAppDesign-SpringBoot-Angular/README.md

 # Full stack project template
-This is a basic full stack project.
+This is a full stack project template.
 The backend is implemented in the folder `./basic-springBoot-Angular/tuto-springBoot`.
 The frontend is implemented in the folder `./basic-springBoot-Angular/angularclient`.